-A probationary contract is defined as a contract of employment, which is of not more than 12 months duration or part thereof, is in writing and expressly states that it is for a probationary period.
+A probationary contract is defined as a contract of employment, which is of no more than 12 months duration or part thereof, and is in writing and expressly states that it is for a probationary period.
 The probation period must not be more than six months but upon agreement with the employee, it may be extended for a further period of not more than six months.

 |Nature of the Contract||Notice Period|

 |Weekly/two-week basis contracts||1 or 2 weeks respectively or payment of an equivalent in lieu of notice|